-This story is about the myth of the Viking Age Inca, published online in the summer of 2007.
+This story is about the myth of an Inca in Viking Age Norway, published online in the summer of 2007.

 The myth starts with the article on Bitsofnews.com.
 Its source is a short article by the NRK (Norwegian Public Broadcasting Corporation).
 This text is in Norwegian, and not used much after June 2007.
 Most web sites, news aggregators and blogs re-use the English article by Bitsofnews.

 Who comes up with the idea of the Viking Age Inca?
 The story starts in the Norwegian town of Sarpsborg, better known as Borg back in the medieval day.
 Borg had its own church dedicated to St Nicholas, the patron saint of sea farers.
-By 2006, the church ruins are part of the Borgarsyssel museum.
+By 2006, the church ruins are part of the Borgarsyssel museum (see a fine photo on Digital Museum.no).
 One day during construction work the remains of two men and a baby are unearthed.
 The skeletons date back to the Middle Ages.
 One skeleton has a remarkable aspect. “(…) a particular bone in the back of the head was not fused”.
 The local archaeologist is understandably excited.
 This particular oddity is almost only found among the Incas of Peru.

 The English article acknowledges the if’s and possibilities of the original source.
 It also omits important parts.
 Adds wild goose chases by referring to the Vinland saga and the Oseberg ship burial.
 In short, it sensationalises the plot.